chaitanyasagar3/crudNewsApp/test-plans/sprint 1 test plan.md

    – The form shall use a button to submit the form
    • Requirement 2
-   – When a correct combination of user id and password have been submitted, navigate to the Landing Page as signed in
+   – When a correct combination of user id and password have been submitted, navigate to the Landing Page as signed in• Requirement 3

-   • Requirement 3
    – When an incorrect combination of user id and password have been submitted, display an appropriate message